 Air emission inventories for Louisville International Airport and Bowman Field have been completed that will help determine the next steps to reduce airport emissions at each facility.

-Procedures are being developed to reduce fleet-idle time and unnecessary and redundant trips.
+Procedures have been implemented to reduce fleet-idle time and unnecessary and redundant trips.